Bombay Cat vs British Longhair: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bombay Cat has a typical lifespan of 12-16 years, while British Longhair lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
 Bombay Cat is predisposed to From Burmese Lines, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-British Longhair faces its own health challenges including Cardiac Conditions, Genetic Conditions, General Health Concerns.
+British Longhair faces its own health challenges including Cardiac Conditions, breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage.
 Bombay Cat has 2 documented predispositions compared to 3 for British Longhair, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health